kopsha/python-1o1/docs/sets.rst

 Now we want to add things to our set, and the ``add()`` function does exactly what we expect.
-Duplicates are not stored: if you try to add the same element twice, the set will store it the first time and ignore it the second time.
+Duplicates are not stored: if you try to add the same item twice, the set will store it the first time and ignore it the second time.
 We will use this method to add several objects to this set.